Yesterday I did a post on the

 HTML Imports provide a way to include and reuse HTML documents in other HTML documents.

-Custom elements let you define new HTMLElements, kind of like creating new tags.
+Custom elements let you define new HTMLElements, i.e. creating new tags.
 Custom elements leverage templates and shadow DOM to encapsulate their markup and styles, and often are loaded into an application via HTML imports.

 To visualize this process think about the iframe that holds a Facebook Like button.
 The Like button encapsulates all of its markup and styles inside the iframe so it doesn't mess up anything on your page.
 Unfortunately there are a few downsides to this approach.
 For starters you have to make an http request to load the content of the iframe, so you would never want to build your entire site out of iframe'd components.
 Also, the Like button doesn't expose much of an API for you to change its appearance.
 While that's not a huge deal for a Facebook Like button, it is if you're using a more generic component like a slider or dropdown.

-In an ideal world you could have a framework of components which hide their markup but expose an API to alter their appearance.
+In an ideal world you could have a library of components which hide their markup but expose an API to alter their appearance.
 Imagine if this:

 was just this: